Get Started

 Run a competitor SERP audit for your top 20 money keywords.
 Note which domains gained or lost visibility, particularly sites with different authority profiles or content models.
 New entrants from established institutions often signal Google is rewarding credibility signals.
 Displacement by forums or user-generated content may indicate a freshness or diversity adjustment.

 Check Search Console’s Manual Actions panel and Security Issues tab immediately.
 While algorithmic updates dominate release notes, manual penalties occasionally deploy in tandem.
+Rare, but it happens.

 Document baseline metrics before the noise compounds: core page rankings (position 1–10), total indexed pages, Core Web Vitals scores, and referring domain count.
 Export CSVs timestamped to the update announcement date.
 These snapshots prove essential when separating update impact from seasonal trends or technical incidents during post-mortem analysis.